Where are you located?

 What happens if I can't take class after I have made a deposit?

+Our cancellation policy is as follows: If you have to cancel or reschedule, please do so before 7 days prior to the scheduled class.
+We are unable to refund deposits if canceled within 7 days of the class.
 If you are unable to attend class your deposit can be used towards any future class/workshop at MAA.
 Refunds on deposits can be made in the case of an emergency or illness.

 I don’t understand some of the language used in the jewelry trade.